 Agile, Scrum, Kanban, XP, Minimum Viable Product, Agile Frameworks, Agile Planning, Agile Prioritization, Risk Identification, Risk Mitigation

 The next course to continue with Software Development Skills is Software Architecture & Design.
 In this free course, you will learn the principles and concepts involved in the design of sophisticated software systems.
-This course is dedicated to those students who has alraedy gained a minimal industry experience in Software Development.
+This course is dedicated to those students who have already gained minimal industry experience in Software Development.

 Unified Modeling Language, Object Constraint Language, Software Architecture, Software Design, Code Review